Ovala-Majiwada Assembly constituency

 Ovala-Majiwada Assembly constituency is one of the 288 Vidhan Sabha (Legislative Assembly) constituencies of Maharashtra state in western India.

 Overview

 Ovala-Majiwada constituency is one of the 18 Vidhan Sabha constituencies located in Thane district.

-Ovala-Majiwada is part of the Thane Lok Sabha constituency along with five other Vidhan Sabha segments, namely, Mira Bhayandar, Kopri-Pachpakhadi, Thane, Airoli and Belapur in Thane district.
+Ovala-Majiwada is part of Thane Lok Sabha constituency along with five other Vidhan Sabha segments, namely, Mira Bhayandar, Kopri-Pachpakhadi, Thane, Airoli and Belapur in Thane district.